+The tendency toward single-dimension ideology is facilitated by the US system of single member districts, which creates strong incentives to reduce party structures to two major competing choices (Duverger 1954); but the degree of polarization and sorting has changed dramatically since the 1970s (McCarty, Poole, & Rosenthal 2008).
+Thus, institutions cannot explain polarization, since the recent increases in polarization occurred without major changes in the rules of democracy.

+There are many explanations offered for the rise in polarization and sorting, including changes in the structure of political communication (Chan 2020) that limit exposure to conflicting views and increase exposure to new types of media with highly skewed views (Tokita et al 2021, PNAS).
+Such persuasion processes are tied to social network effects (Feldman et al. 2021) and biased media sources that create an echo chamber effect (Santos et al 2021, PNAS), which serves as mutually reinforcing.
+Moreover, discreditation/misinformation campaigns can foster distrust with mainstream media sources and with “experts ” and scientific evidence more generally, as well as great distrust of those of opposing political views (Wattenberg 2004; Prior 2007, 2012; Groeling 2008).
+Distrust leads respondents to reject the views of sources that offer positions or beliefs too far away from themselves, and to increase distrust of such sources.
+Indeed, such “backlash” forces can actually lead to reinforcing pre-existing views in the face of contrary evidence/arguments from what have become distrusted sources (Axelrod, Daymude and Forrest 2021, PNAS).
+Cross-correlation of issues also can exacerbate polarization (Szysmanksi et al. 2021, PNAS).

-Institutions cannot explain polarization, since the recent increase in polarization occurred without major changes in the rules of democracyAnother potential cause of/reinforcer of polarization highlighted by other scholars is fear among non-Hispanic Whites about demographic change that leads them to a lessening of a sense of shared civic identity.
+Another potential cause of/reinforcer of polarization highlighted by other scholars is fear among non-Hispanic Whites about demographic change that leads them to a lessening of a sense of shared civic identity.
 The population structure of the nation has been reshaped profoundly by the Hart-Celler Immigration and Naturalization Act of 1965.
 Overall, the Democratic party is becoming a coalition of ethnic minority groups and the college-educated and tilting toward women.
 The Republican Party has become an almost entirely white, mostly non-college-educated group.
 The overall result is an ethnicized party system.